 - Water as a finite resource – quality, supply, distribution, and aquifer recharge.

-Selected papers from the International Conference on Sustainable Water Processing will be published in a special issue of the journal.
+Selected papers from the conference will be published in a special issue of the journal